Amaranth: How to Get the Most from this Ancient Aztec Superfood!Updated: May 24, 2018 Healthy Living

 First, remember that amaranth produces edible leaves, similar in taste to spinach.
 You can consume them raw, stir-fried, or sauteed.
 Many Asian and African dishes make use of amaranth greens.

-Note that some species of amaranth leaves, particularly purple amaranth, are high in oxalates the same as spinach.
+Note that some species of amaranth leaves, particularly purple amaranth, are high oxalate foods.
 Thus, those with candida issues and/or kidney stones in the family tree should avoid eating amaranth greens raw and toss the cooking water before consuming.
 They are also not a safe choice for green smoothies.

 If you need a replacement for popcorn, amaranth seeds can also be popped on the stove top.
 This recipe for popped sorghum shows you the process.
 Unfortunately, a popcorn popper cannot be used as amaranth seeds, though a similar color, are smaller than pearl millet.
 They are not as tiny as teff grains, but almost!
 They are smaller even than quinoa!